Balancing out Bias: Achieving Fairness Through Balanced Training: Introduction

 \section{Introduction}

 Natural Language Processing (NLP) models have achieved extraordinary gains across a variety of tasks in recent years.
-However, previous work has shown that naively-trained models often learn spurious correlations with demographics and socio-economic factors~\citep{hendricks2018women, lu2018gender, bolukbasi2016man, park2018reducing}, leading to disparities across author demographics in contexts including coreference resolution, sentiment analysis, and hate speech detection~\citep{badjatiya2019stereotypical, zhao2018gender, li-etal-2018-towards, diaz2018addressing}.
+However, naively-trained models often learn spurious correlations with other demographics and socio-economic factors~\citep{hendricks2018women, lu2018gender, bolukbasi2016man, park2018reducing}, leading to disparities across author demographics in contexts including coreference resolution, sentiment analysis, and hate speech detection~\citep{badjatiya2019stereotypical, zhao2018gender, li-etal-2018-towards, diaz2018addressing}.

-Two popular approaches for mitigating such biases are: (1) removing demographic information from textual representations~\citep{li-etal-2018-towards, wang2019balanced,ravfogel-etal-2020-null, han2021diverse}; and (2) balancing each demographic group in training, either explicitly via sampling~\citep{zhao2018gender, wang2019balanced} or implicitly via balancing losses for each group~\citep{hofler2005use, NEURIPS2020_07fc15c9}.
+Two popular approaches for mitigating such biases are: (1) balancing each demographic group in training, either explicitly via sampling~\citep{zhao2018gender, wang2019balanced} or implicitly via balancing losses for each group~\citep{hofler2005use, NEURIPS2020_07fc15c9}; and (2) removing demographic information from learned representations~\citep{li-etal-2018-towards, wang2019balanced,ravfogel-etal-2020-null, han2021diverse}.

-While existing debiasing methods have been shown to be successful, their general applicability varies: they either attempt to remove authors' demographic attributes from learned representations \cite{li-etal-2018-towards, wang2019balanced,ravfogel-etal-2020-null, han2021diverse}, or remove biases based on data filtering/augmentation \cite{bolukbasi2016man, zhao2018gender, manzini-etal-2019-black}.
-Other approaches have largely relied on loss reweighting based on demographics, which has been shown to be detrimental to main task label accuracy~\citep{hofler2005use, wang2019balanced}.
-Additionally, such approaches have not been tested extensively over NLP tasks.
-In this paper, we focus on author bias and adapt several balanced training approaches for model debiasing, and propose novel ways of combining them with demographic information removal approaches.
+While balancing methods have been shown to be successful, they have not been tested extensively in NLP.
+In this paper, we focus on Equal Opportunity fairness~(EO: \citet{hardt2016equality}), which requires non-discrimination across demographics within the “advantaged” outcome labels, and adapt three balanced training approaches for debiasing.
+In addition, we propose a new objective for balanced training, which can be used for proxy optimization of EO fairness.
+We first provide a theoretical justification for our approach, and then conduct experiments on two benchmark datasets which show that our proposed objective is highly effective at achieving EO fairness while maintaining competitive accuracy.

-Conversely, \citet{ hovy-2015-demographic} showed that explicitly modelling author demographics can enhance text classification performance, due to differences in language use based on variables such as age and gender.
-There is thus a fine line to be walked in terms of optimising for linguistic variables associated with different demographic groups (potentially boosting overall model accuracy), and ensuring model fairness.
+Even when the training data is balanced, ignoring demographic-specific features can lead to bias~\citep{wang2019balanced,NEURIPS2020_07fc15c9}, due to differences in language use across demographics~\citep{hovy-2015-demographic}.
+There is thus a fine line to be walked in terms of optimizing for linguistic variables associated with different demographic groups (potentially boosting overall model accuracy), and ensuring model fairness.